enlivensystems/invoicing-hungarian/README.md

   connection {
     # The number of Connection actors in the ConnectionPool.
     pool = 6
-    # The size of the stash used to save request while exchange tokens are not available.
-    stash = 100
     # The maximum number of consequent retries to refresh the exchange token if network error occurs
     # API error will not be retried.
     maxRetry = 10